What does “VERA” stand for?

 Technologies which are tested in accordance to the relevant VERA test protocol and have been accepted by the multinational VERA expert group can be awarded with a VERA Verification Statement.
 It documents the environmental efficiency and operational stability of a technology.
 A VERA Verification Statement is product-specific and is only valid for the tested product.
 Upon amendments it must be proven that this has no negative impacts on its performance.
 With regards to the environmental efficiency the focus is currently set on the reduction of ammonia, odour and dust.

 Who can conduct the tests required to have an environmental technology verified by VERA?

-Any organisation can conduct the required tests as long as they fulfil all the requirements and qualifications stated in the General VERA Guidelines and in the VERA test protocols.
-For test laboratories this includes mainly to fulfil the requirements of the ISO 17025 and sufficient expertise for measurements in an agricultural environment.
+Any organisation can conduct the required tests as long as they fulfill all the requirements and qualifications stated in the General VERA Guidelines and in the VERA test protocols.
+For test laboratories this includes mainly to fulfill the requirements of the ISO 17025 and sufficient expertise for measurements in an agricultural environment.